 Synthetic hair does not have the same porosity levels as human hair, so it may not accept the full range of colors available in traditional dyes.
 Applying too much color or leaving it on for too long could result in permanent damage to your synthetic locks.

-However, before you get started it’s important to do a strand test first if your particular type of synthetic hair has never been dyed before and you’re unsure about how well your chosen color will show up or how safe it is for your specific type of faux tresses.
+However, before you get started, it’s important to do a strand test first if your particular type of synthetic hair has never been dyed before, and you’re unsure about how well your chosen color will show up or how safe it is for your specific types of faux tresses.

 Tips for Maintaining Synthetic Hair After Bleaching